crawl/crawl/crawl-ref/docs/develop/rng_guidelines.md

 choices.
 The biggest example is the ordering of random calls in arithmetic expressions, discussed in section 4.1, so this is definitely the first thing to look for.
-The #crawl-dev population on Libera IRC in aggregate has pretty detailed knowledge of the C++ specs, so if you aren't sure whether somethig in particular is defined, this is a good place to ask.
+The #crawl-dev population on Libera IRC in aggregate has pretty detailed knowledge of the C++ specs, so if you aren't sure whether something in particular is defined, this is a good place to ask.

 Before opening the VM, however, if what you are seeing is a difference between